Entanglement detection in arbitrary dimensional bipartite quantum systems through partial realigned moments: Introduction

 Entanglement \cite{epr, schrod} is a remarkable feature of quantum systems with no classical analogue.
 It is the key physical resource to realize quantum information tasks such as quantum teleportation \cite{tele}, quantum cryptography \cite{cryp}, and quantum dense coding \cite{niel}.
 This has provided a strong motivation for the characterization and classification of entangled states.
 In particular, criteria to decide whether or not a given quantum state is entangled are of high theoretical and practical interest.
 Even though numerous entanglement criteria have been proposed in the past years, nevertheless there exists no universally applicable method to tell us whether a given quantum state is entangled or not.
 Historically, Bell-type inequalities were the first operational criterion to distinguish between entangled and separable states \cite{bell}.
 Due to the importance of entanglement in quantum information processing, there has been a steady quest for devising more and more efficient methods for detecting entanglement in quantum states \cite{Oguhne,rhoro}.

 For bipartite systems, there exist two famous separability criteria: the positive partial transpose (PPT) criterion \cite{peres} and the matrix realignment criterion \cite{chenwu, orud}.
-The former criterion is able to detect the entanglement of all nonpositive partial transpose (NPT) states but cannot detect any PPT entangled state.
-The latter criterion is weaker than the former one over NPT states; however, it is able to detect some PPT entangled states.
+The former criterion can detect the entanglement of all nonpositive partial transpose (NPT) states but cannot detect any PPT entangled state.
+The latter criterion is weaker than the former one over NPT states; however, it can detect some PPT entangled states.
 Apart from the above, there exist operational tools to detect entanglement in practice.
-Entanglement witness based on measurement of observables provides a method to characterize entanglement \cite{terhal,guhne}.
-There exist different schemes for construction of witness operators in the literature \cite{lewen,ganguly,shruti1,shruti2}, though all such schemes rely on certain prior information about the quantum state.
-Besides, entanglement can also be detected using measurement statistics in a device independent manner through an approach called self-testing \cite{selftest, selftest2, selftest3, selftest4} which again relies on certain additional assumptions.
+Entanglement witness based on measurement of observables provides a method to characterize entanglement \cite{terhal,guhne2003}.
+There exist different schemes for the construction of witness operators in the literature \cite{lewen,ganguly,shruti1,shruti2}, though all such schemes rely on certain prior information about the quantum state.
+Besides, entanglement can also be detected using measurement statistics in a device independent manner through an approach called self-testing \cite{selftest, selftest2, selftest3, selftest4} which again relies on certain additional assumptions. \\

-In practical situations complete information about the quantum state may not be always available, and entanglement detection based on the partial knowledge of the density matrix may be easier to implement in experiments \cite{entdet}.
+In practical situations, complete information about the quantum state may not be always available, and entanglement detection based on the partial knowledge of the density matrix may be easier to implement in experiments \cite{entdet}.
 Recently, Elben et al. \cite{elben} proposed a method for detecting bipartite entanglement based on estimating moments of the partially transposed density matrix.
 Nevel et al. \cite{neven} proposed an ordered set of experimentally accessible conditions for detecting entanglement in mixed states.
 Moments have the advantage that they can be estimated using shadow tomography in a more efficient way than if one had to reconstruct the state via full quantum state tomography.
-Such works \cite{elben,neven,guhne} are focussed on the detection of NPT entangled states only.
+Such works \cite{elben,neven,guhne,lin} are focussed on the detection of NPT entangled states only.
 Detection of bound entangled states using moments needs a deeper investigation.
 In the present paper, we provide a separability criterion based on moments of the Hermitian matrix obtained after applying the realignment operation for quantum states in arbitrary dimensional bipartite systems.